 Just naming this recipe-Noodle Pudding doesn’t seem right to me.
 In my heart, they will always be Grandma Jeannie’s Noodle Pudding.
-Grandma died when I was six years old and I never saw her make this treat; but Annie Mae, the wonderful woman who worked for my family for 60 years, made them every year for Break Fast.
+Grandma died when I was six years old and I never saw her make this treat; but Annie Mae, the wonderful woman who worked for my family for 60 years, made Noodle Pudding every year for Break Fast.
 She told me they were Grandma’s recipe and that made them special.
 At some point, over 35 years ago, when Break Fast moved to my house, Annie Mae started making the noodle puddings in my kitchen.
 I used to stand next to her and watch her boil the noodles and mix them up with cottage cheese and sour cream etc.-tasting as she went along.
 Annie Mae liked to bake the puddings in tin foil muffin pans that she bought near her apartment uptown.
 Several years ago, shortly before she died, Annie Mae made her last noodle puddings with me.
 I bought large 12 portion non-stick muffin pans to make the prep easier for her.
 She wasn’t happy using them; and insisted on using her foil pans first.
 I kept a few leftover puddings in my freezer for the longest time.
 Eating that last one, that had been touched by Annie Mae brought tears to my eyes.

 Note: You can definitely make these puddings with butter.
 I find them too rich that way; so I use margarine.

 Prep time: 30 minutes